Dayasuvagiya/Happy-health/README.md

 ## Future Features

-- I have plans to enhance the website with improved features for registered users.
+1. I have plans to enhance the website with improved features for registered users.
 Currently, there's no option to reset passwords or update email addresses.
 Additionally, I had intended to create individual employee cards with CRUD functionality and images, but time constraints have delayed this feature implementation on the already extensive project.

+2. I developed the login and registration functionalities in my Django project without utilizing the Allauth library.
+Initially, I embarked on this path to deepen my understanding of Django's native methods.
+However, during the project's course, I encountered an issue where user registration resulted in data from another user being saved unintentionally.
+This occurred due to the absence of individual admin panels for users within my app.

+- To address this functionality effectively, I would need to either implement the Allauth method or establish a more robust connection between user data and the database.
+However, given time constraints, I decided to leave the issue as is, with the intention of revisiting it in the future to implement a lasting solution.
+I recognize the importance of ensuring data integrity and individual user experiences and remain committed to addressing this concern comprehensively in due course.

 # Testing